sassoftware/sas-studio-custom-steps/Find Nearest Neighbors/README.md

 3. [Details on the optional run-time trigger control](https://communities.sas.com/t5/SAS-Communities-Library/Switch-on-switch-off-run-time-control-of-SAS-Studio-Custom-Steps/ta-p/885526)

 ## SAS Program
-Refer [here](./Find%20Nearest%20Neighbours.sas) for the SAS program used by the step.
-You'd find this useful for situations where you wish to execute this step through other non-SAS Studio interfaces such as the Visual Studio Code Extension for SAS, with minor modifications.
+Refer [here](./extras/Find%20Nearest%20Neighbours.sas) for the SAS program used by the step.
+You'd find this useful for situations where you wish to execute this step through non-SAS Studio Custom Step interfaces such as the [SAS Extension for Visual Studio Code](https://github.com/sassoftware/vscode-sas-extension), with minor modifications.

 ## Installation & Usage